lFahadl/global-trade-analytics/README.md

 3. Install dependencies: `pip install -r requirements.txt`
 4. Configure environment files:
    - Create a root `.env` file by copying `.env.example` to `.env` and updating the values
-   - Place your service account credentials (`creds.json`) in the dagster_deployment folder as well
+   - Place your service account credentials (`creds.json`) in the root directory.
    - Set the environment variables for file paths:
      ```bash
      # Path to your .env file